-- 3.4.2.1.
-The Zoning Board of Adjustment shall be governed by the terms of the General Statutes of North Carolina (160A 388). - 3.4.2.2.
+3.4.2.1.
+The Zoning Board of Adjustment shall be governed by the terms of the General Statutes of North Carolina (NCGS 160D-302 160A - 388).

+3.4.2.2.
 Membership and Vacancies.
 The Board of Adjustment shall consist of seven (7) regular members and two (2) alternate members.
 Five (5) members and one (1) alternate member shall be citizens and residents of the town and shall be appointed by the Smithfield Town Council.
-Two (2) members and one (1) alternate member shall be citizens and residents of the extraterritorial jurisdiction surrounding the Town of Smithfield, and shall be appointed by the Board of Commissioners of Johnston County.
+Two (2) members and one (1) alternate member shall be citizens and residents of the extraterritorial jurisdiction surrounding the Town of Smithfield, as described pursuant to NCGS 160D-307 - 160A-360 et seq. and shall be appointed by the Board of County Commissioners of Johnston County, upon receipt of a resolution from the Town Council requesting that such appointments be made.
+If the Board of County Commissioners fails to make the appointments requested within ninety (90) days of receipt of the resolution, the Town Council shall make the appointments.
+The Town Council will ensure that proportional representation on the Board of Adjustments shall be maintained in accordance with NCGS 160D-307 160A-362, as amended.
 Alternate members shall not be entitled to vote on matters before the Board of Adjustment except when a regular Board of Adjustment member is absent from a duly called meeting.
-In that situation, the alternate shall have the same privileges as the regular members and may count for quorum purposes and vote if a regular member is absent.
+In that situation, the alternate shall have the same privileges as the regular members and may count for guorum purposes and vote if a regular member is absent.